cuinjune/pd-tutorial/README.md

 ## Description
 This is a short step-by-step Pure Data tutorial for complete beginners.
-After this tutorial, you will be able to understand the basics of Pure Data and create a simple music sequencer using it.
+After this tutorial, you will understand the basics of Pure Data and build a simple music sequencer using it.

 ## Table of Contents
 * [Introduction](#introduction)